-After registering agricultural or veterinary chemical products, based on scientific evaluations, APVMA makes applications to FSANZ to adopt MRLs in Standard 1.4.2 of the Code.
+After registering agricultural or veterinary chemical products based on scientific evaluations, APVMA makes applications to FSANZ to adopt the MRLs in Standard 1.4.2 of the Code.
 FSANZ reviews information provided by APVMA and validates whether dietary exposure is within appropriate safety limits.
-If satisfied that the residues are within safety limits and subject to adequate resolution of any issues raised during public consultation, FSANZ will agree to incorporate the proposed MRLs into Standard 1.4.2.
+If satisfied that the residues are within safety limits and subject to adequate resolution of any issues raised during public consultation, FSANZ will agree to incorporate the proposed MRLs in Standard 1.4.2.

-FSANZ notifies the Australia and New Zealand Food Regulation Ministerial Council (Ministerial Council) when variations to the Code are approved.
+FSANZ notifies the Ministerial Council when variations to the Code are approved.
 If the Ministerial Council does not request a review of the draft variations to Standard 1.4.2, the MRLs are automatically adopted by reference into the food laws of the Australian States and Territories.

-Appropriate toxicology, residue, animal transfer, processing and metabolism studies were provided to APVMA in accordance with the Guidelines for Registering Agricultural and Veterinary Chemicals, the Ag and Vet Requirements Series, 1997 to support the proposed oxytetracycline MRL for honey outlined in this Application.
+Appropriate toxicology, residue, animal transfer, processing and metabolism studies were provided to APVMA in accordance with The Manual of Requirements and Guidelines - MORAG - for Agricultural and Veterinary Chemicals 1 July 2005 to support the proposed oxytetracycline MRL for honey outlined in this Application.

-A report on oxytetracycline is available on request from the relevant Project Coordinator at FSANZ on +61 2 6271 2222.
+A reports on oxytetracycline is available on request from the relevant Project Coordinator at FSANZ on +61 2 6271 2222.